 Do you find yourself craving competition?
 Loud, bass-heavy music, and stadium-seating?
 Bingo.
 Flywheel will have you racing your fellow Flyers and checking the TorqBoard (showing the performance of the class, for those who opt-in).
-And whether you’re motivated by rivalry or merely come to blast calories, this Center City studio’s going to keep you racing to the beat.
+And whether you’re motivated by rivalry or merely come to blast calories, the Center City and Bryn Mawr studios are going to keep you racing to the beat.
 Bonus: clip-in shoes are included with your class, no extra charge.

 Emblazoned in bright lights on the wall reads “Find your soul”.
-That mantra sticks with devoted riders who spend their time and money supporting SoulCycle’s Rittenhouse studio (or RHSQ).
+That mantra sticks with devoted riders who spend their time and money supporting SoulCycle’s Rittenhouse (or RHSQ) and Ardmore (ADMR) studios.
 Instead of racing others, you’ll push yourself with motivational speeches from instructors and a set of arm workouts to tone the upper body.
 While the classes don’t come cheap, the luxurious locker rooms and ample shower space (major key) make the experience feel well-worth the price tag.

 This studio in the infamous Bok Building is a welcome addition to South Philadelphia.
 Small group training gives an intimate feel to each class, where instructors can really focus on form and individualized progress.
 Kettlebells, pulleys, and rowing machines are just some of the equipment that the trainers use to improve your functional fitness, leaving you feeling positively strong.
 Plus, you can experience yoga from new heights with their seasonal rooftop classes, offering some of the best views in town.